Reviews You Can Rely On

 Activewear

 Oftentimes, we find that an ankle cut suits these socks the best, but again, your own preference will guide you.
 Because a snug fit is important, we focus on options that combine breathable, wicking material with quality elastic and are engineered with compression bands around the arch and ankle that help hold the sock in place.
 Whether you're running or jogging on your favorite trail or pumping iron at the gym, the last thing you want to think about is how your sock is bunching in your shoe.
-Lastly, while you will find cotton incorporated into this type of socks, if it's worth a lick of salt, then it will also weave in synthetic materials that will help wick away sweat and dry more quickly.
+Lastly, while you will find cotton incorporated into this type of socks, any worth a lick of salt will also weave in synthetic materials to help wick away sweat and dry more quickly.
 That said, a full synthetic sock may not breathe as well and tends to give you that “plastic bag” feel on your foot.

 socks - activewear socks almost universally incorporate more synthetic...